Hanna Berger

-Hanna Berger (born Johanna Elisabeth Hochleitner-Köllchen; 23 August 1910 in Vienna; died 15 January 1962 in East Berlin) was an Austrian dancer, choreographer, teacher, director, theatre director, writer and lifelong anti-Nazi and communist.
+Hanna Berger (born Johanna Elisabeth Hochleitner-Köllchen; 23 August 1910 – 15 January 1962) was an Austrian dancer, choreographer, teacher, director, theatre director, writer and lifelong anti-Nazi and communist.
 She was described as part of the free dance movement.

 Life

 Johanna Elisabeth née Hochleitner-Köllchen was the child of Maria Hochleitner was illegitimate.
 Her father was described as coming from the bourgeois social class and she would later describe him as being the wealthy Eduard Wolfram.
 Hochleitner's husband was railway worker Wilhelm Köllchen.
 As a child she was baptised a Roman Catholic.
 She spent the first years of her childhood partly with her grandfather and partly with her mother in the working-class district of Meidling in Vienna.
 At the age of eight, she was formally adopted by Köllchen and lived with her parents.
 When she was six years old, caught tuberculosis, that affected her eye.
 As a child she was subject to abject poverty that coloured her whole existence, resulting in her developing a human condition which she described as "hypersensitivity and a longing for art" ("Überempfindsamkeit und Sehnsucht nach Kunst").